-It is generally accepted that a property with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |